titudatta11370/longestWord/README.md

-# longestWord
-This program will provide longest word in a sentence In order for this to run, please clone this repo and run 'mvn test'
+Clone this repository, and run "mvn exec:java" this will ask to provide a sentence.
+Out of that sentence the program will find the longest word and its length